-The time series plot in Figure 3.3 and scatter plot in Figure 3.4 compares the significant wave height (Hm0).
-The data comparison period is a bit shorter than the Lidar buoy data collection period because the SCHB Waverider was out of operation in two periods toward the end of the reporting period.
+The time series plot in Figure 3.3 and scatter plot in Figure 3.4 compare the significant wave height (Hm0).
 All peaks in the time series occur at almost exactly the same time, showing good coherence.
-The average Hm0 values are 0.94 m at the Lidar buoy compared to 0.82 m at Schouwenbank.
-The difference as well as the scatter with $R^2 = 0.941$ may be attributed to differences between the locations.
+The average Hm0 values are 0.67 m at the Lidar buoy compared to 0.65 m at Schouwenbank.
+The difference as well as the scatter with $R^2 = 0.949$ may be attributed to differences between the locations.
 The water depth is different at the two locations, with SCHB being the shallower, and this would explain why the wave height is systematically lower at SCHB compared to the Lidar buoy at higher sea states, while they are the same at low sea states.
 The different distance from shore would give lower waves at SCHB when there is wind from shore due to the more limited fetch.
 Keeping this in mind we see that the Lidar buoy data compares remarkably well to the reference.